 Stress comes in all shapes and sizes and can stem from just about any aspect of life, from major transitions to the countless little tasks that make up daily life.

 Definitions of stress vary, but most include the idea of mental, physical, or emotional tension.
-When you’re stressed, you might feel overwhelmed, have trouble relaxing or sleeping, or experience other symptoms of common mental health conditions such as anxiety or depression.
+When you feel stressed, you might also feel overwhelmed, have trouble relaxing or sleeping, or experience other symptoms of common mental health conditions such as anxiety or depression.

 Different things feel stressful to different people, but all of us have experienced life stress one way or another.
 In fact, stress can even be helpful; it might motivate you to achieve your goals or give you energy to complete a task.

 Everyone reacts to stress differently, but the following are a few of the most common symptoms:

-Conflicts with friends, family, and colleagues: You may be irritable and less patient with others.
+- Conflicts with friends, family, and colleagues: You may be irritable, and less patient with others.

-Physical symptoms: Stress often comes with physical symptoms including muscle tension, headaches, and digestive troubles.
+- Physical symptoms: Stress often comes with physical symptoms including muscle tension, headaches, and digestive troubles.